daelsepara/zil-experiment/DESIGN.md

 <GLOBAL DOOR-UNLOCKED <>>
 ```

 That is, the player starts in the living room, and the door is locked.
 The game loop is itself a routine called *GO*.
 The *MAIN-LOOP* routine is built-in.
 In a nutshell, it runs the parser and waits for input and does the processing.
-During processing, it calls built-in or coded routines that you have defined in the code.
+During processing, it calls built-in or routines that you have defined in the code.